freedomofpress/securedrop-workstation-docs/docs/admin/install/install.rst

 Test the Workstation
 ~~~~~~~~~~~~~~~~~~~~

 The preflight updater will start automatically after logging into the system.
-Since the system should be up-to-date, no updates this step should be fast.
 Please follow the preflight updater's instructions.

   .. note::